EPCCed/intro_to_cp2k/day1/README.md

 The CP2K manual is available [here](https://manual.cp2k.org/#gsc.tab=0)

-* It follows the same layout as the input file, you can click into sections to see the sections/parameters in that section.
+* It follows the same layout as the input file, you can click into sections to see the sections/parameters for that section.
 * It should be used as a guide as to what the input parameters mean rather than instructions on how to set up your input file.
 * It can also be helpful for seeing the different settings that are available.

 ### Input file tips

+#### Default values

+A lot of parameters have default values which they are set if no value is given for them in the input file.
+This may seem handy but it can be dangerous to take the default value in a lot of cases as this can lead to inaccurate results.
+You should question the default values and check that they are suitable for your system.
+One key value which should always be set for accuracy is the energy cutoff (link).
+This will be done in the second exercise.

 #### Printing